benjamincharity/benjamincharity.com/articles/log-in-vs-login-vs-sign-in.md

 ---
-title: log-in-vs-login-vs-sign-in
+title: Log In vs Login vs Sign In
-description: A short look at the terminology around sign-ups and logging in.
+description: A short look at the terminology around sign-ups and logging in and the basic arguments for each.
 tags: [ux, ui, writing]
 published: true
 publishDate: 2016-02-13